 \section{Related Work}

-\paragraph{Group Equivariant Networks} The strong generalization performance of convolutional neural networks on image processing tasks is attributed, in part, to the equivariance of planar convolution to 2D translations.
-This insight has garnered considerable attention and led to a strong interest in the development of convolutional neural networks equivariant to other symmetry groups~\cite{kondor2018generalization,cohen2019general}.
-Previous works introduce group equivariant convolutional networks for finite and continuous groups.
-A framework for finite group convolution was developed in~\cite{cohen2016group}, and demonstrated for the 2D rotation, and reflection groups.
+\textbf{Group Convolutional Neural Networks.} The generalization performance of convolutional neural networks on image processing tasks is attributed, in part, to the equivariance of planar convolution to 2D translations.
+This insight has garnered considerable attention and led to a strong interest in the development of convolutional neural networks equivariant to other symmetry groups~\citep{kondor2018generalization,cohen2019general}.
+Previous works introduce group convolutional networks for finite and continuous groups.
+A framework for finite group convolution was developed in~\citet{cohen2016group}, and demonstrated for the 2D rotation and reflection groups.
 The authors achieve equivariance to specific symmetry groups by convolving input images and feature maps with the group orbit of a learned filter bank.
-In~\cite{worrall2017harmonic}, the authors design for equivariance to the continuous 2D rotation group by constraining filter representations to have circular harmonic structure.
+In~\citet{worrall2017harmonic}, the authors design for equivariance to the continuous 2D rotation group by constraining filter representations with circular harmonic structure.

-Group equivariant networks have also been designed for use in the context of scale symmetry.
-In \cite{esteves2017polar}, the authors represent input images in log-polar coordinates where 2D rotation and scale transformations present as 2D translations.
-To navigate the semi-group structure of scale transformations, the authors in~\cite{worrall2019deep} approximate the scale space as finite and use dilated convolutions in a group equivariant architecture.
-The SREN network proposed in~\cite{sun2022empowering} designs for equivariance to the continuous 2D rotation and isotropic scaling group by constraining filter representations to be expressed as the linear combination of a windowed Fourier basis.
+Group convolutional networks have also been designed for use in the context of scale symmetry.
+In~\citet{esteves2017polar}, the authors represent input images in log-polar coordinates where 2D rotation and scale transformations present as 2D translations.
+To navigate the semi-group structure of scale transformations, the authors in~\citet{worrall2019deep} approximate the scale space as finite and use dilated convolutions in a group equivariant architecture.
+The SREN network proposed in~\citet{sun2022empowering} designs for equivariance to the continuous 2D rotation and isotropic scaling group by constraining filter representations to be the linear combination of a windowed Fourier basis.